Coproduct for the Yangian of an affine Kac-Moody algebra: Operators on modules in the category

-The right hand sides of \eqref{eq:another} and \eqref{eq:J} do not make sense unless $\g$ is finite dimensional.
+The right-hand sides of \eqref{eq:another} and \eqref{eq:J} do not make sense unless $\g$ is finite-dimensional.
 However, we can change the definition of $v_i$ (and thus of $w_i^{\pm}$) so that it gives a well-defined operator on representations in the category $\mathscr O$ as follows.
 First observe that